 PC4007 Cognitive and Developmental Psychology

-Acquisition of knowledge of the subject matter of this module will be promoted through lecturer-led lectures (46 hours) to provide overview and seminars (6 seminars and lab classes) where specific quantitative empirical studies and case studies will be discussed.
-Computer aided learning of lecturer-uploaded material on Weblearn (48 hours) that provides students with additional material related to the unit lectures.
+The development of student learning in the subject matter of this module will be promoted through lecturer-led lectures (46 hours) to provide overview and seminars (6 seminars and lab classes) where specific quantitative empirical studies and case studies will be discussed.
+Computer aided learning of lecturer-uploaded material on Weblearn (40 hours) that provides students with additional material related to the lectures.
 Self-managed study/reading (200 hours).
-Exam and essay preparation (80 hours).
+Exam and coursework preparation (80 hours).

 On successful completion of this module, students will:

-- possess in-depth knowledge of theories, discussions and debates in a range of core research areas such as childhood, life-span development, language and decision making
+1. possess in-depth knowledge of theories, discussions and debates in a range of core research areas such as childhood, life-span development, language, memory and decision making

 The assessments test students’ knowledge in various and diverse ways enabling students to show their depth and breadth of knowledge and academic ability.
 They will be given according to the sequence of the blocks of lectures.

-Press Release (formative).
+Press Release (formative for the Student Review).
 Students are given a choice to write a press release for a published research study with a developmental or cognitive topic.
-The word limit the review is 250 words.
+The word limit of the review is 250 words.
 Students submit the essay on Weblearn.
 The review assesses students’ ability to critically evaluate research in depth which is a useful transferable skill for the final exam and their own project in the third year.

-Experiment report (20%).
+Experiment report (25%).
 Student create their own experiment and submit this on Weblearn.
-The coursework comprises of the publication pdf on which the experiment is based, the experimental file, the stimuli, the result file, and 1,000 words report (Introduction 250 words, Hypothesis 100 words and Methods 650 words).
-They should describe the timing of the experiment and the resulting variables, but not collect data.
+The coursework comprises of the publication pdf on which the experiment is based, the experimental file, the stimuli, the result file, and 1,000 words report (Introduction incl. hypothesis 500 words and Methods 500 words (guideline)).
+Students describe the material and the timing of the experiment as well as the resulting variables, but they do not collect data.

-Multiple Choice Questions (MCQ) (40%) first half.
-The MCQs assess students’ knowledge and overview of the lectures.
+Multiple Choice Questions (MCQ) (25%) first half.
+The MCQs assess students’ knowledge and overview of the lectures until the Christmas/Winter vacation.
 They assess breadth of knowledge.

-Multiple Choice Questions (40%) second half.
-The MCQs assess students’ knowledge and overview of the lectures.
+Multiple Choice Questions (MCQ) (25%) second half.
+The MCQs assess students’ knowledge and overview of the lectures since the Christmas/Winter vacation.
 They assess breadth of knowledge.

 Hoff, E. (2009).
 Language Development.
 4th edition.